frankniujc/entrainment/README.md

 ## Citation

-🎉 This paper is accepted to ACL 2025!
-We will update the ACL Anthology bib entry after the proceeding release.

 ```bibtex
 @inproceedings{niu-etal-2025-llama,
     title = "Llama See, Llama Do: A Mechanistic Perspective on Contextual Entrainment and Distraction in {LLM}s",